Ingramz/piatto/README.md

 ### Sidebar Folder Icons

-Piatto Theme has the ability to use folder icons in the sidebar.
+Piatto Theme has folder icons by default with Sublime Text 3.

-If you'd like to use folder icons in the sidebar instead of the regular arrows, add the following custom setting to your `Settings - User` file:
+If you'd like to use folder icons in the Sublime Text 2 sidebar instead of the regular arrows, add the following custom setting to your `Settings - User` file:

     "piatto_folder_icons": true